 This facility will act as the BCDC headquarters on the RELLIS Campus, and house a wall-sized display of video feeds, thermal imagery, data streams, analytics and map overlays of whatever is being tested.
 This visual presentation can speed test insights and help identify testing articles or experimentation design changes.
 Specialists will manage the collection, storage, analysis and sharing of data with the military and others.
 Another group of experts will evaluate the cybersecurity resilience of everything being tested.

 The heart of the facility will be a command center to direct, observe and evaluate the testing underway anywhere in the BCDC in real time.
 The RIC will have offices for research teams and include U.S. Army personnel, laboratories, a machine shop and high-tech makerspaces for product development.

-The protocol ensures that testing at the BCDC is comparable and shareable with testing at other U.S. facilities.
-It also allows the BCDC to participate in testing at other facilities.
+The RIC will ensure that testing at the BCDC is comparable and shareable with testing at other U.S. facilities, and also allows the BCDC to participate in testing at other facilities.

 BCDC’s RIC is more than 50% constructed on RELLIS’s expansive campus, but will be complete and fully operational August 2021.